-Drop (for gaming machines) -means the total amount of cash, cash-out tickets, coupons, coins, and tokens removed from drop boxes/financial instrument storage components.
+Drop (for gaming machines) -the total amount of cash, cash-out tickets, coupons, coins, and tokens removed from drop buckets and/or bill acceptor canisters.

-Drop (for kiosks) - the total amount of gaming instruments/financial instruments removed an electronic kiosk.
+Drop (for kiosks) - the total amount of financial instruments removed from an electronic kiosk.

-Drop (for table games) - means the total amount of cash, chips, and tokens removed from drop boxes/financial instrument storage components, plus the amount of credit issued at the tables.
+Drop (for table games) -the total amount of cash, chips, coins, and tokens removed from financial instrument storage components.